yaron-zehavi/oauth-rich-authorization-requests-metadata/draft-zehavi-oauth-rar-metadata.md

 ### Token reuse is opportunistic, not guaranteed

-A matching `authorization_reference` in the client's token bag does NOT guarantee the token will be accepted by the resource server.
+A matching `authorization_reference` with client's existing tokens does NOT guarantee the token will be accepted by the resource server.
 The token may have been issued under conditions that no longer apply:

 - The resource owner may have revoked consent since the token was issued.
 - Contextual risk may have changed (e.g., geolocation, device posture), causing the RS to require stronger authorization ceremonies.